 They had moved to Bottesford by 1899.
 In this year, Wright’s Directory recorded William Sills as a private resident living at Harley Villa in Bottesford.
 Interestingly, Kelly’s Directory of the same year named Henry Sills, his son, as the resident at Harley Villa.
 This may have been an error, or it may reflect the fact that both father and son were active members of the community.
 By 1901, William, now retired, and Charlotte lived at 16 Market Street, Bottesford.
 Henry, Winifred and Cicely were with them, and there were two servants.
 Kelly’s Directory of 1908 again mentions William Sills as a private resident living at Acacia House.

 There is some uncertainty about where exactly their addresses in 1899 and 1901 were located, but is possible that both ‘Harley Villa’ and their house on Market Street were the same building which later came to be called Acacia House.
-This handsome late-Victorian house can still be glimpsed today at the junction of Market Street and High Street.
+This handsome farmhouse can still be glimpsed today at the junction of Market Street and High Street (since writing this piece the screen of small trees has been removed and the house can be seen clearly from Market Street).

 William and Charlotte continued to live at Acacia House.
 At the 1911 Census, their daughters Cicely and Marian were at home and there was also an infant grandson named Lewis Sills.
 They employed three servants.
 However, Kelly’s Directory of 1912 records that William Sills had moved to an address (unspecified) in Easthorpe.
 William Sills died on the 5th November 1913 at Bottesford, and his son Henry on the 10th March 1914 at Horncastle, Lincolnshire.